c-rubio/auto-arduino-car/README.md

 - One 180° limited servo motor
 - Breadboard
 - Two servo motor compatible wheels
+- Base to hold breadboard and compatible microcontroller

 #### For wireless use:
   - Battery with barrel jack adapter

 ## Features
 - "Smart Direction" decision making